-12th January - Max Hale Moving Towards Abstraction - Acrylic Open to members only Limited places available so please pre-book
+12th January - Max Hale Moving Towards Abstraction - Acrylic Open to members only This workshop is now FULL

 The workshop is aimed at: Artists who would like to try moving into abstract but are perhaps unsure of how to go about it.
 This workshop is an enlightening and flowing way of approaching this fascinating painting genre via semi - abstract then into full abstraction.

 What is the workshop about: This is a hugely exciting day.
 It is a way to discover yourself and the artist within.
 The freedom of abstract will release your artistic self and is a remarkably energising process.